Stratio/deep-spark/README.md

   * The first one will let developers map Cassandra tables to plain old java objects (POJOs), just like if you were using any other ORM.
 We call this API the 'entity objects' API.
     This abstraction is quite handy, it will let you work on RDD<YourEntityHere> (under the hood Deep will transparently map Cassandra's columns to entity properties).
-    Your domain entities must be correctly annotated using Deep annotations (take a look at deep-examples example entities in package com.stratio.deep.testentity).
+    Your domain entities must be correctly annotated using Deep annotations (take a look at deep-core example entities in package com.stratio.deep.core.entity).

   * The second one is a more generic 'cell' API, that will let developerss work on RDD<com.stratio.deep.entity.Cells> where a 'Cells' object is a collection of com.stratio.deep.entity.Cell objects.
     Column metadata is automatically fetched from the data store.
 This interface is a little bit more cumbersome to work with (see the example below),